RCPCM-GCB/RECAST_project/README.md

 # RECAST_project
-The project contains files for Olekhnovich et al, "Gut microbiota alterations due  to fecal transplant".
+The project contains files for Olekhnovich et al, "Separation of donor and recipient microbial diversity after fecal transplantation".